StephenRansom/single-spa-beta-tabbed-app-navigation/readme.md

 This is using a locally built version of a single-spa-angular beta branch.
-Either build it yourself, or update the package.json to the correct beta version.
+The archive is included, or you can update the package.json to a different version.

 This app uses tabbed navigation to switch between single spa apps.